Security heartache: OpenSSL Heartbleed

 On April 7th, a major vulnerability in OpenSSL, the most prevalent software used for encryption and other purposes on the web and the internet was discovered.
 Here are details about what it is, how it affects everyone, and what needs to be done.

-SSL, known as secure socket layer, is the preferred protocol used for encryption.
+SSL, known as the secure socket layer, is the preferred protocol used for encryption.
 OpenSSL is its most common and open-source implementation.
 Websites that use encryption, payment gateways, VPNs, apps — including mobile apps, all use SSL and a large majority of them use OpenSSL.
-The two most common web servers Apache and Nginx, that comprise more than 60% of web servers on the internet use OpenSSL when they use the https (that is the encrypted version) version of HTTP.
+The two most common web servers Apache and Nginx, which comprise more than 60% of web servers on the internet use OpenSSL when they use the HTTPS (that is the encrypted version) version of HTTP.
 Most operating systems use OpenSSL for various modules, so these modules are also affected.

 What is Heartbleed vulnerability?

 This vulnerability was discovered by three researchers — Neel Mehta from Google and two others.
 What this vulnerability does is allow a malicious user to steal sensitive information such as private keys, passwords, etc. The vulnerability is present in a module of OpenSSL called TLS heartbeat extension which is used to generate heartbeat messages.
 Hence the name Heartbleed for this vulnerability.
-This heartbeat handshake is usually done during the negotiation time of the SSL protocol and much before https takes over, in case SSL is used under https.
+This heartbeat handshake is usually done during the negotiation time of the SSL protocol and much before HTTPS takes over, in case SSL is used under HTTPS.
 Thus, the vulnerability is not present in layer 7 but rather at layer 4.
 As such, signatures to block this vulnerability if any – and none are available as per this time as per our information — have to be in the IDS / IPS and not in the WAF.

 Which versions of OpenSSL are affected by this vulnerability?

 This vulnerability affects OpenSSL versions 1.0.1 to 1.0.1f and version 1.0.2-beta, 1.0.2-beta1.
 Earlier versions such as the 0.9.x versions or 1.0.0 are not affected.
 In fact, the heartbeat feature was introduced by OpenSSL in 1.0.1 itself and was not available in earlier versions.
-However, earlier versions may be vulnerable to other vulnerabilities such as the BEAST vulnerability so be careful to check for those, if you intend going back to an earlier version to fix this vulnerability.
+However, earlier versions may be vulnerable to other vulnerabilities such as the BEAST vulnerability so be careful to check for those, if you intend to go back to an earlier version to fix this vulnerability.

 How critical is Heartbleed?